Including school holidays activities

 We’ve been lucky enough to visit when a huge Royal Navy ship was in so keep a lookout as the dock is still actively used as a naval base.

-One of our personal favorites, Portchester Castle is an old fortification built by Richard II.
+One of our personal favourites, Portchester Castle is an old fortification built by Richard II.
 It’s like a palace inside and gives you a real feeling of what it was like to live there.

 Visiting the outside of the castle and inside the grounds are free.
 They have the best cafe on-site and encourage you to picnic with the family.
 Make sure you walk around the outside of the castle walls as the views of the Solent are eye-stopping.